Sign In / Sign Out

 - Map and Locations

-Students in the linguistics concentration focus on study of the history and structure of language.
+Students in the linguistics concentration of the BA program in English focus on study of the history and structure of language.
 Students have the opportunity to study with distinguished faculty actively engaged in scholarly research and gain practical experience through internships that prepare them for an ever-expanding variety of careers.
 The program also prepares students to continue their studies in graduate and professional programs.

 English (Linguistics) (BA)